Page Content

 Career opportunities and outlook

 The field of genetics is expected to grow faster than average, according to the Bureau of Labor Statistics.
-The emphasis on personalized medicine and use of targeted therapies will increase the demand for cytogenetic technologists who are trained to perform complex genetic testing.
+The emphasis on personalized medicine and the use of targeted therapies will increase the demand for cytogenetic technologists who are trained to perform complex genetic testing.

 Cytogenetic technologist programs at Mayo Clinic